ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 },
 ```

-* Modify the code snippet to use your Bluemix Route and appGUID parameters.
-To get these parameters, click the **Mobile Options** link in your Bluemix Application Dashboard to get the application route and application GUID.
-Use the Route and App GUID values as your parameters in your BMSClient.initialize code snippet.
+* Modify the code snippet to use your respective region.
+If your application resides in the UK use `BMSClient.REGION_UK`.
+If your application resides in Sydney use `BMSClient.REGION_SYDNEY`.

 ## Examples